Sourdough Frequently Asked Questions

-Q. Where do I keep my sourdough culture?
+Q. Where should I keep my sourdough culture?

 A. If you use your sourdough culture daily to make baked goods, you can keep it in a container on the counter.
 If you bake with your sourdough culture only a few times a week or less and don't want to feed the starter everyday, it should be kept in the fridge with a tight-fitting lid.

-Q. How do I feed my sourdough starter?
+Q. How should I feed my sourdough starter?

 A. Simply remove your sourdough culture from the refrigerator.
 If a dark liquid has formed on top, discard the dark liquid.
 You may need to discard portion of the starter as well to make room for the flour and water.
 Mix in the new water and flour.
 Stir vigorously ensuring you incorporate plenty of air.
 Allow the starter to sit lightly capped at room temperature for a few hours then return the starter to the refrigerator.